How it Works

 Within the Target Market panel, toggle on the demographic heatmap:

 Based on your colour selection, the shading on the map indicates the depth of correlation.
-What that means, for example, if you're using the green colour scheme, is that a darker green block will have a higher correlation to your search criteria than a light yellowish green block.
+What that means, for example, if you're using the green colour scheme, is that a darker green block will have a higher correlation to your search criteria than a light yellow-green block.

-You can narrow your search in an area by using the Distribution Slider in the legend to filter down on a subset of the data, in this case, median total income between $34K and $93K:
+You can narrow your search by using the Distribution Slider in the Target Market legend to filter a subset of the data, in this case, median total income between $34K and $93K:

 👉 Keep in Mind

-- Filtering works either by percentiles or absolute ranges.
+Filtering works either by absolute ranges or percentiles.